59 Red Flowers: Complete List With Names and Pictures

 Montbretia

-Montbretia is a stunning specimen to include in your garden, for its vibrant, scarlet flowers, blooming from mid-summer to mid-fall.
-They are a favorite of hummingbirds and butterflies, so they’re great to have if you want more pollinators in your garden.
-They grow anywhere from 1 to 5 feet tall.
-You can choose to cut branches off the plant to add to wonderful flower arrangements for your home as well.
+Montbretia is a stunning specimen to include in your garden for its vibrant red flowers, blooming from mid-summer to mid-fall.
+They are a favorite of hummingbirds and butterflies, great if you want more pollinators in your garden.

-These plants thrive in full sun, but will also be amenable to partial shade.
-They enjoy the summer heat and humidity, and when well-established will become drought tolerant.
-They enjoy soil that is moderately rich and full of humus, provided that it is kept moist and has good drainage.
-The Montbretia is also fairly easy to grow, making it a nice option for beginner gardeners who want to grow something special.
-Montbretia grows best in USDA zones 5 through 10.
+These plants thrive in full sun, but also manage in partial shade.
+They enjoy the summer heat and humidity, and when well-established will become drought-tolerant.
+They enjoy soil that is moderately rich and full of humus, provided that it has good drainage.

 Pentas

-If you’re thinking of growing pentas, then you’ll be happy to know that they are fairly low-maintenance!
 They are great for beginner gardeners and more experienced ones alike.
 The shrub grows up to 6 feet tall and will spread 3 feet wide.
 It grows fairly slow, so take your time with this plant and know that it will reward you with its blooms soon enough.

 Peony

-Peonies are wonderfully ruffled and pretty, making them a favorite of gardeners and flower enthusiasts everywhere.
-While they’re known to come in more delicate shades of pink, peonies can bloom a gorgeous scarlet red, making them a stunning, dramatic addition to your garden.
-Peonies will bloom in mid to late spring, so be sure to enjoy them while you can.
-Plant them during their dormant period in the autumn to ensure lots of beautiful blooms once the plant is well-established.
+Peonies bloom in mid to late spring, so be sure to enjoy them while you can.
+Plant them during their dormant period in the autumn to ensure lots of beautiful red flowers once the plant is well-established.

 Petunia